-How Informatica Uses Machine Learning and AI to Improve the Productivity of Big Data Users
+How Informatica Uses Machine Learning and AI to Improve the Productivity of Data Engineers and Big Data Users

 With IT budgets growing slowly, if at all, IT leaders know that increasing productivity is essential.
 There are three key ways to accomplish this when it comes to managing complex enterprise data environments: